by Mike Ratliff

 The enemy of man, Satan, is a liar and a murderer.
 He accuses God’s people continually before God’s throne.
 However, he is powerless to touch any of them unless God allows it.
 The persecution that comes may be unto death or great pain, but in it God’s will is done and He is glorified.
 Justice will prevail in the end as God is worshipped and glorified, as he deserves.

-25 Then King Darius wrote to all the peoples, nations, and languages that dwell in all the earth: “Peace be multiplied to you.
-26 I make a decree, that in all my royal dominion people are to tremble and fear before the God of Daniel,
+25 Then Darius the king wrote to all the peoples, nations and men of every language who were living in all the land: “May your peace abound!
+26 I make a decree that in all the dominion of my kingdom men are to fear and tremble before the God of Daniel;

-28 So this Daniel prospered during the reign of Darius and the reign of Cyrus the Persian.
-(Daniel 6:25-28 ESV)
+28 So this Daniel enjoyed success in the reign of Darius and in the reign of Cyrus the Persian.
+Daniel 6:25-28 (NASB)